byrd-laif/soilMakers/readme.md

 **This is about honesty and responsibility.
 Honesty; admitting to what is.
 Responsibility; not blaming anybody else.**

-# *Soil Sisters ~ Eco-logical Movement And Enterprise*
+# *Soil Sisters ~ Eco-Logical Movement And Enterprise*
+*Directly addressing the bio-logical effects of climate change.*

 ## Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.

 ### *A mutually beneficial; 'symbiotic legacy venture' with Mother Earth.
-An ecosystem that operates to deliver positive bio-logical impact and by that symbiotically profit through seeding the soil, the Womb of Mother Earth.
-Directly addressing the biological effects of climate change.*
+An Eco system that operates to deliver a positive bio-logical impact, symbiotically profiting through seeding the soil, the Womb of Mother Earth.*

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters cultivate an ally; bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.